 Stephanie Chuat and Veronique Reymond have known each other since their chilhood.
-Both passionate about theatre, they are trained actresses and have performed in numerous Swiss and French theatrical productions.
+Both passionate about theatre, they were trained actresses and have performed in numerous Swiss and French theatrical productions.
 They have created many shows as a stage duo as well, and their first step towards cinema was by including video in their plays.
 This led them to write and direct four short films.
 One of them, Berlin Backstage, shot in the prestigious Berlin Philharmony, won an award at the Berlin Today Award (Berlinale 2004).

-In 2018, the duo of Swiss directors joined forces again to direct Ladies, a documentary premiered at Visons du Réel Film Festival, and selected by a number of festivals.
+Stéphanie Chuat and Véronique Reymond have explored the documentary field by directing Evening Class for grown-ups (2005) and Buffo, Buten & Howard, (2009).
+In 2018, they joined forces again to direct Ladies, a documentary premiered at Visons du Réel Film Festival, and selected by a number of festivals.
 It was nominated for the Swiss Film Award in the Best Documentary category and has been a box office success in Swiss theatres.

 The duo also wrote and directed Open Book (2014), a series broadcasted on Swiss and French Television.
 This successful experience led them to write a new series, Toxic, currently in development, produced by Gaumont-France in coproduction with RTS-Switzerland.

 In 2022, Chuat & Reymond directed Anna Winger’s (Unorthodox) new show Transatlantic, released on Netflix World in 2023.